-‘The Little Mermaid’ Shows Us How Intelligent Fish Really Are
+‘The Little Mermaid’ Reminds Us How Intelligent Fish Really Are

 Big news, Disney fans: The Little Mermaid starring Halle Bailey hits U.S. theaters on May 26! 🤩 There are lots of reasons to see this highly anticipated movie, including the great case it makes for going vegan.
 (You read that right!)

 Disney’s original 1989 animated film shows that fish, like title character Ariel’s best friend, Flounder, are intelligent animals who experience pain, just as we do.
 While the fish in The Little Mermaid are fictional, they’re depicted as having personalities, emotions, and relationships like real fish.
 Ariel would never eat her marine friends, and Halle, the actor who plays her in the upcoming movie, feels the same about real fish—she’s been vegan for several years. 💕🐟

 Let’s follow Ariel’s and Halle’s example and keep fish off our plates!
 Fish are smart animals who deserve to lead fulfilling lives “under the sea.”
 Here are some of the many ways we know that fish are intelligent, clever, and complex beings:

 They Remember Stuff

 Forget any myths you’ve heard about their memory.
 Goldfish have memories spanning weeks, months, and even years.
 In thousands of studies, goldfish quickly learned and remembered commands for getting food, like swimming to one side of a pond or pushing a red paddle instead of a blue one.
 They have learned to escape nets and mazes and could still remember how to repeat these tasks, even months later.